WillHolbrook/advancedFunctionalProgramming/files/LectureNotes/files/well-founded.lagda.md

   h 2 (<-suc (<-suc <-zero)) = 2-is-accessible
 ```

+In order to prove that all natural numbers are accessible, we use the
+following two lemmas:

 ```agda
 <ₙ-suc-lemma : ∀ {m} n → m <ₙ suc n → (m <ₙ n) ∔ (m ≡ n)